Bfgeshka/awesome-c/README.md

 * [graphitemaster/libintrusive](https://github.com/graphitemaster/libintrusive) - Intrusive data structures for C
 * [grundprinzip/bitcompressedvector](https://github.com/grundprinzip/bitcompressedvector) - Provide a container for integral data types that applies light-weight bit compression
 * [hacatu/haclib](https://github.com/hacatu/haclib) - A utility library providing data types C should have been made with such as vectors and sequences, mostly as macros.
+* [harnold/generic-c](https://github.com/harnold/generic-c) - A library of generic data structures and algorithms for C, in the spirit of the STL

 ## Events ##
 * [libuv][397] - Cross-platform asynchronous I/O. [``MIT``][MIT]